 Best Currency Pairs

+When looking at currency pairs as a beginner to the forex market, there are a few things that you need to consider.
 Remember: each currency pair is essentially the economy of a country.
 This means that managing a currency pair can be extraordinarily complex, because you’re really dealing with two major economies and their relationship with each other.
 For beginners, the most important aspects of a currency is generally stability and liquidity.
 You want to find a currency pair that fluctuates fairly predictably but isn’t incredibly volatile, and one that has high enough liquidity that it’s not going to be difficult to trade or have particularly expensive spreads.

 Many trading strategies have been developed and fine-tuned with the EUR/USD pair specifically in mind.
 It makes sense: the Euro and the Dollar are the two largest currencies in the world, and thus it has very high liquidity as well as stability.
 EUR/USD is such a popular currency pair that it has very low bid/ask spreads and there are always available units for even very large trades — moreover, the trading market is very unlikely to shift or influence the currency pair, making it easier to create analysis and strategies that will benefit the trader.

-As with many USD trades, this trade can be hedged by other trades such as USD/JPY and USD/CAD.
 That being said, it’s usually not a good idea to initiate too many trades with USD in the pair at once; this is a common beginner’s mistake that can take them out of the game if the price of USD sharply rises or quickly falls.
 The dollar is the most traded currency in the world, and though it would seem that it would create stability, other currencies do range significantly in relation to their value to the dollar.

 Two global powers, the United States and Japan create a good pair for those seeking profit.